MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Mechanically Relevant Enemies
 **Rhulk, Disciple of the Witness**

 : Rhulk's behaviour changes again during this phase.
+After roughly 30 seconds, he will start his orange channel.

 *Slash*

 : Rhulk will powerwalk towards the player closest to him.
 If he's close enough to a player, he will slash them with his glaive, dealing high damage.

-*Charge*
+*Savage Strike*

 : Rhulk's tell on the charge changes - he twirls the glaive above him and then immediately dashes forward to the first player that would be in front of him, followed by a high damage frontal cone.
 This attack is always immediately followed by Suns of Lubrae.
 He will dash roughly 3 times per damage phase, as a rule of thumb.

-*Orange Channel*

-: Immobilizes himself and becomes immune to damage while glowing orange.
-After ~15 seconds, the bubble regains its knockback capability and he transitions back to phase 1.

 ### Final Stand
 Upon losing his first health bar, he becomes temporarily immune and his glaive transforms and expands, instantly afflicting all players with 2 stacks of PD.
 During this phase, he constantly afflicts all players with a stack of PD every second until either he dies or all players die.
+During this phase, he will not cast his bubble channel.

+## Challenge: Looping Catalyst
+To be written.
+Not currently available in-game until Tuesday, April 12th, 2022.

 ## Rewards